grafana/grafana/docs/sources/developers/plugins/add-distributed-tracing-for-backend-plugins.md

 ### Tracing gRPC calls

-When tracing is enabled, a new span is created automatically for each gRPC call (`QueryData`, `CheckHealth`, etc), both on Grafana's side and on the plugin's side.

-This also injects the trace context into the `context.Context` passed to those methods.
+When tracing is enabled, a new span is created automatically for each gRPC call (`QueryData`, `CheckHealth`, etc.), both on Grafana's side and on the plugin's side.
+The plugin also injects the trace context into the `context.Context` that is passed to those methods.

 You can retrieve the [`trace.SpanContext`](https://pkg.go.dev/go.opentelemetry.io/otel/trace#SpanContext) with `tracing.SpanContextFromContext` by passing the original `context.Context` to it: